 PODIATRY / CHIROPODY

-Suitable for people of all ages this specialist discipline is concerned with the overall health of the foot and lower limb.
+Suitable for people of all ages this specialist discipline is concerned with the overall health of the foot and lower leg.
 Often a Podiatrist can detect conditions such as diabetes, rheumatoid arthritis, osteoarthritis, gout and circulatory conditions that may otherwise go unnoticed until the disease has escalated.
 There is some confusion as to the difference between Chiropody and Podiatry.
-In reality there is no difference, Podiatry is simply the international term for Chiropody that the profession is now adopting.
-Within the discipline of Podiatry, however, there are different areas of specilisation as follows:
+In reality there is no difference, Podiatry is simply the international term for Chiropody that the profession in the UK is now adopting.

 Individual treatment all depends on the presenting problem but can involved a lower limb assessment, cutting of nails, reduction of calluses and corns, trimming down thicken nails, advice on dry skin and general foot health as well as padding and strapping, which can provide relief from certain conditions.